rmesch/Bitmaps2Video-for-Media-Foundation/README.md

 Delphi-Versions:

-Developed under Delphi 11.3.
-Should work with 10.3 and up, probably with some earlier versions, too.
+Developed under Delphi 11.3 - 12.1.
+Now designed to work with Delphi XE7 and up, unless I goofed it up again.
 Records with methods, anonymous procedures, interposer classes, tasks and TWicImage need to be available.

 Runtime Requirement: